-Canada has its own very specific set of import veterinary requirements when traveling with your pet to anywhere in America.
+Canada has its own very specific set of import veterinary requirements when traveling with your pet to anywhere in Canada.
 We ask that you get in touch with us for the details, but these are basic requirements that you need to know as well as some steps that you can do to ready your pets for their relocation.

 What We Can Do For You

 A personalised touch to each step of Pet travel to Canada.